 I think we will all agree that the best thing about eating Indian food is the naan bread, right?
 I absolutely love garlic naan bread on its own or dip into my low carb tikka masala curry sauce.
 If you just started a low carb diet, you may miss this delicious Indian side bread so here is my recipe !

-An easy low carb naan bread recipe made with 6 wholesome ingredients for a delicious comforting dinner.
+An easy keto naan bread recipe with almond flour and 6 wholesome ingredients for a delicious comforting dinner.
 And good news, there is no dairy in this recipe so if you are on keto vegan diet is for you too!

 Dry yeast – this is optional but it adds the amazing bread flavor to the naan bread plus an extra fluffy texture that I love

-- Lukewarm water – think bath temperature around 40C, that is the best to activate fiber from the flours quickly and the yeast – without adding sugar
+Lukewarm water – think bath temperature around 40C, that is the best to activate fiber from the flours quickly and the yeast – without adding sugar

-- Coconut flour – I recommend you weight the flour if you can, coconut flour contains 10 times more fiber than regular flour and it required precision for perfect result
+Coconut flour – I recommend you weight the flour if you can, coconut flour contains 10 times more fiber than regular flour and it required precision for perfect result

-- Almond flour– I used blanched almond flour but almond meal will work too in this recipe
+Almond flour– I used blanched almond flour but almond meal will work too in this recipe

-- Olive oil – I love the flavor of olive oil in bread, it makes it more real but any other vegetable oil will work well in this recipe
+Olive oil – I love the flavor of olive oil in bread, it makes it more real but any other vegetable oil will work well in this recipe

-- Ground psyllium husk also known as psyllium husk powder – this is 100 % fiber and it had the chewy texture in the bread while gathering all the ingredients perfectly together without using any eggs
+Ground psyllium husk also known as psyllium husk powder – this is 100 % fiber and it had the chewy texture in the bread while gathering all the ingredients perfectly together without using any eggs

 Low carb baking tips